 Amy joined Canyon Concert Ballet as a Company dancer in 1993.
 She began teaching for the school in 1995, and loves working with students and helping them to be the best dancers they can be.
 In fact, many current Company dancers started in her Ballet 1, 2, and 3 classes.
 She received her dance training from Colorado Ballet, Boston Ballet, and Ballet West, and has received instructor training in both the Royal Academy of Dance and Vaganova styles.
 Amy also choreographs ballets, solos, and contemporary ballet pieces for CCB’s Youth Ensemble.
 As well as teaching dance, Amy teaches sixth grade English at Lincoln Middle IB School.

-Erica Mugoye started dancing at Canyon Concert Ballet in 1990, and has performed in more than 50 CCB productions.
+Erica Rothfuss started dancing at Canyon Concert Ballet in 1990, and has performed in more than 50 CCB productions.
 She has been teaching at CCB since 2000, and is currently the Assistant to the Artistic Director as well as the Company Manager and Ballet Instructor.
-Ms. Mugoye trained under well known dance instructors Gabriella Komleva, of the Kirov Ballet in St. Petersburg, Russia, Galina Yordanova, resident guest teacher and choreographer for the Royal Winnipeg Ballet, Canada, Carol Roderick, Director of the CSU Dance Teachers’ Institute, and Lorita Travaglia, Ballet Mistress for Colorado Ballet.
-In addition to ballet, Ms. Mugoye has studied many forms of dance including Jazz, Modern, Contact Improvisation, Spanish, Swing, Salsa, Character, Tap, and Hip-Hop.
+Mrs. Rothfuss trained under well known dance instructors Gabriella Komleva, of the Kirov Ballet in St. Petersburg, Russia, Galina Yordanova, resident guest teacher and choreographer for the Royal Winnipeg Ballet, Canada, Carol Roderick, Director of the CSU Dance Teachers’ Institute, and Lorita Travaglia, Ballet Mistress for Colorado Ballet.
+In addition to ballet, Mrs. Rothfuss has studied many forms of dance including Jazz, Modern, Contact Improvisation, Spanish, Swing, Salsa, Character, Tap, and Hip-Hop.

 Children’s Ballet and Modern Instructor